The Society of Folk Dance Historians (SFDH)

 Following Adam Kossowski's encouragement and timed for the beginning of the 2015 fall term, Helen Winkler created an IFDC Meetup Group & an online social networking site that advertises many different groups of diverse interests, and encourages people to join a group's activities.
 The Meetup group was intiated with a kickoff Open House and a four-class pass at a reduced price for beginners.
 The Open House was well attended and several people purchased a four-class pass.
 Since that time about 165 people have become members of the IFDC Meetup Group.
 Not all of them have shown up on a Friday night, but there is a constant trickle, and occasionally someone starts to come on an ongoing basis.
 There seem to be two streams of attendees: 1) people from various ethnic communities who are familiar with folk dancing, and 2) people who have never heard of international folk dancing as a recreational activity.

-The result of our endeavours is tentative at this early stage, but since September 2015 the attendance has trended from what was averaging six to eight people per night in the previous winter and spring to 15-20 as of the end of February this year, many of them new dancers of varying ages.
+The result of our endeavours is tentative at this early stage, but since September 2015 the attendance has trended from what was averaging six to eight people per night in the previous winter and spring to upwards of twenty people as of the end of February this year, many of them new dancers of varying ages.
 It's been a very welcomed change, and fingers are crossed that the trend will continue.

 The advice of Loui Tucker, a United States teacher who's had success in rehabilitating folk dance groups and who shares her experience freely, is to use a multi- pronged approach and keep the efforts ongoing.
 We intend to follow her advice.